 The lack of physical hardening can also cause IoT security issues.
 Although some IoT devices should be able to operate autonomously without any intervention from a user, they need to be physically secured from outer threats.
 Sometimes, these devices can be located in remote locations for long stretches of time, and they could be physically tampered with, for example, using a USB flash drive with Malware.

-Ensuring the physical security of an IoT device begins from the manufacturer.
+Ensuring the physical security of an IoT device begins with the manufacturer.
 But building secure sensors and transmitters in the already low-cost devices is a challenging task for manufacturers nonetheless.

 Users are also responsible for keeping IoT devices physically secured.
 A smart motion sensor or a video camera that sits outside a house could be tampered with if not adequately protected.